Sjeničak Lasinjski

 Sjeničak Lasinjski is a village in central Croatia, in the municipality of Lasinja, Karlovac County.

 History

 Today's name Sjeničak originates from the medieval town of Steničnjak, built at the beginning of the 12th century.
 Name is derived from tit (sjenice in Croatian) and the municipality of Lasinja.

+At the Slavonian Sabor of June 1579 in Zagreb, the dange of leaving the river crossings at Sveti Jakov, Luka and Rečica unguarded was noted, so for their fortification the Sabor allocated workers from the feudal estates of Ozalj, Jastrebarsko, Steničnjak, Završje, Slavetić, Turanj (Sveta Jana) and Kaptol Zagrebački.

 On 21 September 1897, residents of Sjeničak Lasinjski rose in rebellion (known as Sjeničak rebellion, Croatian: Sjeničarska buna) against (perceived) Hungarisation and loss of privileges previously granted to them as border guards.

 A number of young men from the village, Dr. Gojko Nikoliš being one of them, went to Spain to fight as members of the International Brigade in 1936-1937.